codurance/site/src/_posts/2019-04-16-containers-with-docker.md

 EXPOSE 4321
 ```

-Finally we can run the application by passing the `CMD` to start
+Finally, we can run the application by passing the `CMD` to start

 ```Dockerfile
 FROM adoptopenjdk/openjdk11-openj9